TaTooKa/microfate/docs/source/pages/challenges.rst

 Each side takes turns doing an action:

--  Create an Advantage actions can place Aspects on the scene.
+-  :hoverxref:`Create an Advantage <caa-action>` actions can place Aspects on the scene.
 Ideally the team creates or discovers Aspects to get their benefits in a future turn.
--  Overcome actions can make progress in the tug-of-war track.
+-  :hoverxref:`Overcome <overcome-action>` actions can make progress in the tug-of-war track.
 A Success means making 1 point of progress; an Excess means either making 2 points of progress, or 1 and creating a Boost.
 Failure means there is no progress.